Initiate Required Regulatory Tasks

 Regulatory services and support

-Offers support for IRB submissions, project planning, IND and IDE applications, FDA inspections, clinical trial monitoring, and more.
-Request services via the CTR Portal.
+Offers support for IRB submissions, project planning, IND and IDE applications, FDA inspections, clinical trial monitoring, clinicaltrials.gov registration, and more.

 Fairview Research Administration

 Fairview Research Administration facilitates the use of investigational devices within the Fairview system, including arranging billing to insurance; this site includes information on how to get started.

 Research may require approval from other committees, depending on the nature of the project.
 Examples of such groups include:

 - Institutional Animal Care and Use Committee (IACUC): Reviews all projects involving animals

 - Cancer Protocol Review Committee (CPRC): Evaluation and monitoring of all University clinical cancer research protocols

 - All University Radiation Protection Committee: Reviews radiation protection policies governing the use of ionizing radiation throughout the University